The Society of Folk Dance Historians (SFDH)

 Of the few folk kolos that survived in the United States, Malo, Veliko, Erdeljanka, and Milica were from the province of Vojvodina, where the best tamburitza players come from, and it's probably through the tamburitza players that the melodies and steps for these kolos became popular, after the immigrants were already in America.
 There is no other logical explanation for the fact that Croatians in this country, most of whom come from around Zagreb and Karlovac, are dancing kolos typical of Vojvodina, far to the east.

 The overwhelming majority of Yugoslav immigrants came from the northern areas of the country (Croatia, Slovenia, and Vojvodina), and, of course, brought with them cultural traits from those areas only (the tamburitza "basic step," for instance).
 However, the music and the dances of the rest of Yugoslavia never reached our shores.

-Yugoslav-Americans were tired of doing the kolos the same way year after year girls began dancing "basic step" with variations that looked tricky in high heels; boys improvised freer, broader figures similar to those of the jitterbug; and many steps were introduced, such as triple stamps in the middle of Seljančica, individual turns and claps in Zaplet, and complex scissor variations in Žikino.
+Yugoslav-Americans were tired of doing the kolos the same way year after year women began dancing "basic step" with variations that looked tricky in high heels; men improvised freer, broader figures similar to those of the jitterbug; and many steps were introduced, such as triple stamps in the middle of Seljančica, individual turns and claps in Zaplet, and complex scissor variations in Žikino.